 Input raster or feature destination data

 For a raster, the input type must be integer, and it must consist of cells that have valid values (zero is a valid value).
 The remaining cells must be assigned NoData.
+For a feature service, the input type can be point, line or polygon.

 |Raster Layer; Feature Layer|